Slideshow image

 3 Comments

-san nolte about 8 years ago
+san nolte over 8 years ago

 Steve, thank you so, so, so much, for reminding us of the fact that darkness is 'not gonna win' and not forever.

-Mary Ann Blaksley about 8 years ago
+Mary Ann Blaksley over 8 years ago

 Steve, thank you for your amazing reflection on Pastor Alan's sermon.
 May all believers find God's grace to overcome the darkness through confident prayer and selfless love for the betrayers, deceivers, deniers, and other people in Jesus' Name.
 Amen.

-Ron Morrow about 8 years ago
+Ron Morrow over 8 years ago

 Thanks for sharing your thoughts with us, Steve.
 Your words are a reminder that, “The light still shines in the darkness and the darkness has never put it out” (John 1:5, Phillips).
 One thing that really caught my attention was Jesus’ use of the phrase “Righteous Father” – a phrase that Pastor Alan mentioned occurs nowhere else in Scripture.
 We are naturally more drawn to the image of a loving Father than to that of a just Judge.
 However, Jesus reveals to us a God who is never forced to set aside His love in order to be just, nor set aside justice in order to demonstrate His love.